-For people that prefer to have control over everything, especially when growing marijuana, they often wonder how long do cannabis seeds take to germinate.
-The marijuana seeds typically take between 24-48 hours to germinate if they are placed in a moist, dark, and warm area like the cupboard or in a propagator.
+For people that prefer to have control over everything, especially when growing marijuana, often wonder how long do cannabis seeds take to germinate.
+The marijuana seeds typically take between 24-48 hours to germinate if they are placed in a moist, dark, and warm area like the cupboard or a propagator.
 These are the recommended places for the marijuana seeds to germinate.

 What does the word germination mean?
-Germinate is a process where a new plant sprouts from a seed.
-This is also what is referred to as “popping,” of a seed.
+Germination is a process where a new plant sprouts from a seed.
+This is also what is referred to as the “popping,” of a seed.
 This is the first stage in starting the cannabis garden.
 To start, marijuana seeds can be produced from different marijuana strains and can vary in quality.
 Now, to purchase quality marijuana seeds, there are online seed banks within our locality.

 If you plan on growing marijuana in your garden, you will need to have the necessary space to grow them.
 Do not just plant marijuana seeds if you are not sure of the space you have set, or if you have the availability to care for your plants, or perhaps the purpose with your garden.
 It will just be a waste of your seeds.